Supplements & Ingredients

 Locating quality online peptide sources virtually requires a PhD.
 To make matters worse, like most alternative health products, the FDA doesn’t regulate or quality control them.

-From a decade of personal involvement in the industry, I will share with you my research, reviews & comparison of the best peptide companies online, so that you can make your optimal choice.
+From a decade of personal involvement in the industry, I will share with you my research, reviews & comparison of the best peptide companies online, so that you can make your optimal choice for your research.

 Reputable Places to Buy Peptides in 2026

-WARNING: Vendors in this industry change rapidly.
+WARNING: Vendors in this industry change rapidly (Science.bio just went out of business in January 2026, Peptide Sciences in March 2026).
 At a moment’s notice, company ownership can change or a seller may stop lab testing.
 Although these products are for research purposes only, please do your own diligence before purchasing from any of the listed suppliers.
-Some advanced physicians even prescribe peptides.
+If you’re a brand thinking your company belongs on this list, feel free to contact me for independent review.
+Note that I currently have a backlog of 53 vendors to verify, so I appreciate your patience.

 🧬Data shows that demand for GLP-1 peptides like Tirzepatide have exploded by 340% since the resolution of the FDA-announced shortage, and other triple agonists (“GLP-3s”) like Retratrutide are growing even faster among biohackers.
 Often, you’ll see these abbreviated on research chemical websites